amueller69/Law-School-Notes/Spring-2019/Bankruptcy/04-Automatic_Stay.md

 ## Application of Stay To Non-Debtor Entities

-* Co-Defendants in Lawsuits
+### Co-Defendants in Lawsuits

 * Rules:
   * §362(a) is applicable only to proceedings against the debtor, but §105(a) gives BK court broad authority to issue an order process … as necessary to carry out the provisions of the title
   * When a company that is defending litigation files for bankruptcy, the ongoing litigation is stayed.
 Courts generally refuse to use their §105 power to stay litigation against the debtor’s solvent co-Ds.
 See Lynch v.
 Johns-Mansville (asbestos litigation)
   * Litigation against non-debtors has been stayed in Chapter 11 cases to preserve D’s reorganization options
     * This exception normally occurs when there is an “unusual situations” in which the relationship of the debtor/third-party makes the debtor the “real” defendant (i.e., when a judgment against a third-party would effectively be a judgment against the debtor/the estate).
 A.H.
 Robins v.
 Piccinin

 * *A.H.
 Robins Co. v.
 Piccinin*
   * Facts: The debtor was the subject of numerous suits for product liability.
 The debtor filed bankruptcy and brought a motion for a declaratory judgment that the debtor’s product liability policy was an asset of the estate and that injunctive relief restraining actions against co-defendant.
   * Holding: whole litigation has to stop bc the parries are so clearly tied.
 Cannot go forward on suits against third parties (doctors; directors/officers)
   * Key Arguments for Extension of the Stay:
     1. Insurance policy is structured in a way that is zero-sum*
         * There is a fixed amount (ceiling) and anything that was paid out would reduce the amount available for creditors of Robins.
         * Skeel: this is a very strong argument for the application of the stay.
 This fits squarely in §362
           * Direct line into §362: §362(a)(3) applies directly because the insurance policy is for the company and the third parties.
 If you sue the third parties, you will be affecting the insurance policies, which will be affecting property of the estate.
 The actions against the third parties will so diminish the estate
     1. Indemnification Obligation – if the guarantor can turn around and sue the debtor in the event that the guarantor has to pay for debtor’s default.
 Robins had an obligation under state law to pay back any payouts from the doctors/directors
         * Question: does indemnification take property from the estate? §362 is really about the assets of the estate, rather the number of claims/assets per creditors
         * Skeel: indemnification argument seems dubious by itself.
 This is bc the claim is really the same, just the identity of the party being paid is different
     1. Managers are essential to the reorganization process and the litigation would be a distraction from the reorganization effort
         * Impact of letting the litigation go forward on the reorganization process (many of the key defendants were members of Robins and would not be able to focus on reorganization efforts)
         * Skeel: weak argument as well (esp. in light of Otero Mills)

 * *In re Minoco Group of Companies, Ltd.*
   * Facts: D owned insurance policies that covered claims by D&O for indemnification of legal expenses and judgments arising from their activities.
 2 months after filing Ch.
 11, insurers canceled the policies.
   * Holding: a violation of the automatic stay
   * Relying on *AH Piccinin*, Court held that there was no significant distinction b/w a liability policy that insures the D against claims by consumers and one that insures the D against claims by officers and directors.
 Both policies protect diminution of the value of the estate.

 * *Matter of Edgeworth*
   * Holding: insurance proceeds were not property of the estate b/c they were entirely payable to a P. Distinguished from Piccinin in which liability insurance proceeds would be exhausted by the claims of the many P if the proceeds were not marshaled in a BK proceeding.

 * Third Parties Liable to Pay the Debtor’s Obligations
   * There are three consensual security devices that can be used to assure payment of a debt.
     1. The debtor can grant the creditor a security interest in property of the debtor.
     2. A third party can guarantee payment of the debt by either a personal guaranty or by providing collateral to secure payment of the debt
     3. The debtor can obtain a standby letter of credit from a bank for the benefit of the creditor

-* Guarantors
+### Guarantors

 * Rules:
   * Creditors CAN go after guarantors when the automatic stay is in effect.
 This is the entire point of guarantors/guaranteeing a loan!
-By guaranteeing a loan, we are giving the creditor a place to go if the debtor can’t fulfill his obligations.
-Credit Alliance Corp. v.
-Williams
+By guaranteeing a loan, we are giving the creditor a place to go if the debtor can’t fulfill his obligations (*Credit Alliance Corp. v.
+Williams*)
     * After a guarantor pays the creditor, the guarantor has a claim against the debtor – so allowing personal guarantors doesn’t change the playing field all that much.
 Now, instead of Creditor A (the bank) having a claim against the estate secured by a guarantee, Creditor B (guarantor) has an unsecured claim for the same amount against the debtor.
   * Exceptions:  Courts have extended the automatic stay to guarantors in certain unique, exceptional situations.
-      * If enforcement of the judgment against the guarantor would irreparably harm the bankruptcy estate the automatic stay may extend to a guarantor (In re Otero Mills)
+    * If enforcement of the judgment against the guarantor would irreparably harm the bankruptcy estate the automatic stay may extend to a guarantor (*In re Otero Mills*)
     * OR
-      * If enforcement of the judgment against the guarantor would have a detrimental effect on the debtor’s reorganization plan (In the Matter of Supermercado Gamboa, Inc)
+    * If enforcement of the judgment against the guarantor would have a detrimental effect on the debtor’s reorganization plan (*In the Matter of Supermercado Gamboa, Inc*)

 * *Credit Alliance Corp. v.
 Williams*
   * Facts: CA holds a note issued by Penn Hook and guaranteed by Gary and Malcolm Williams.
 CA sued PH and the guarantors.
   * Holding: § 362 only applies to debtor and property of the estate.
 Guarantors of debtors in bankruptcy are not protected by the automatic stay.
 Only rarely is a proceeding stayed for a guarantor (“unusual circumstances”)
     * A guaranty does not provide an usual circumstance under Robins v.
 Piccinin.

 * *In re Otero Mills, Inc.*
   * Holding: The bank was enjoined from obtaining judgment from the guarantor of the debtor, its principal stockholder.
   * The court reasoned that it could enjoin such action under § 105(a) because the principal stockholder provides required assets for the reorganization.
   * Argument to be made: under certain circumstances where the third-party (owner/manager) is essential to the reorganization plan, the action against the third party may be stayed
     * Either they are putting up some of the money OR they will be distracted from the reorganization effort by the litigation
   * Note: this is a very controversial case that is not absolutely followed

 * *Matter of Supermercado Gamboa, Inc.*
   * The court stated that it would not follow the rationale of Otero unless there was a clear showing that the non-debtor guarantor would have detrimental impact on the debtor’s reorganization
 * Note: There is a debate as the extent injunctions are permissible to maintain a debtor’s ability to formulate a reorganization plan

-* Letters of Credit Lender
+### Letters of Credit Lender and Insurance Contracts

 * Letter of credit
   * This obligates a bank to pay the creditor if certain conditions are met.
 This will give rise to a claim of the bank against the debtor.
   * Does an automatic stay prevent an action to collect from such a letter?
 In re Page, the court on appeal answered no because although it creates indemnification claim it does not create, perfect, or enforce a lien in the property of the estate.
 * Rules:
   * The automatic stay does NOT extend to letters of credit
     * If the debtor has defaulted and is in bankruptcy, the creditor can enforce the letter of credit since the letter of credit is not property of the estate and it will not divest the estate of property.
 (In re Page)
   * Note: Letters of credit are not subject to the automatic stay even if they are secured by property/collateral of the debtor.
 This is because the security interest was voluntarily provided pre-filing and thus there is no creation of a new claim (simply activation of a contingent claim).
 Any attempt to actually take the property of the debtor would be stayed, however
 * Note: there really is no difference between a letter of credit and a guarantor.
   * Skeel: a letter of credit is effectively a form of guarantee

 * Insurance Contracts
   * ARE subject to the automatic stay
   * Insurance policies are assets/are part of the estate